lehtisa/tuni_meep_doc/docs/source/symmetries_and_dimensions.rst

 Demo 2: 3D-case, rectangular aperture
 ==========================

-This

 Adding data in the z-direction and thus increasing the dimensions from 2D to 3D does not require any explicit actions.
-We can simply use vectors with 3 objects instead of 2 and Meep will know the dimensions.
+We can simply use vectors with 3 objects instead of 2 and Meep will deduct the dimensions.
 This is because so far Meep has interpreted our vectors as ``(_,_,0)``, indicating the third dimension to be 0 (strictly speaking the dielectric data will be assumed uniform in that dimension).